 Dogs: Not known

 Highfield House is a historic site built between 1832 to 1835.
 The Estate is now owned by the Tasmanian State Government and the homestead has been restored to an exceptional standard.
 Self guided or coach tours are now available, please see their website for more details.

 Cost: Adult $12; Child $10; or Family $30

 Where We Stayed

 Next to Stanley Golf Club is a low cost RV campsite overlooking Tatlows Beach and Sawyer Bay.
-There are no facilities however you are right in town and it is well the $8 per night.
+There are no facilities however you are right in town.
 The money collected is put back into the local community.

 Whatever it is you decide to do Stanley, it is sure to impress.